Britain hit by floods, power cuts at Christmas

 Police in Dorset, southwest England, evacuated over 100 people in the early hours of Wednesday in two separate locations due to fears of flooding from a nearby river.

-There were more power cuts at London's second airport Gatwick on Christmas Day as stranded travelers tried to catch flights.
+There were more power cuts at London's second airport Gatwick on Christmas Day as stranded travellers tried to catch flights.
 Power failures led to angry scenes between passengers and staff on Tuesday.

 "Due to adverse weather in the last 48 hours there are still power outages in parts of our North Terminal, these are causing delays to departing flights," said a message on the airport's website.